-As a result of the acquisition of World Color Press, the Company acquired multiple pension and postretirement defined benefit plans.
+As a result of the acquisition of World Color Press, the Company acquired multiple underfunded pension and postretirement defined benefit plans.
 Pension plan costs are determined using actuarial methods and are funded through contributions determined in accordance with the projected benefit method pro-rated on service.
 The Company records amounts relating to its pension and postretirement benefit plans based on calculations which include various actuarial assumptions including discount rates, mortality, assumed rates of return, compensation increases, turnover rates and health care cost trend rates.
 The Company reviews its actuarial assumptions on an annual basis and modifies the assumptions based on current rates and trends when it is appropriate to do so.
-The effects of modifications are recognized immediately on the consolidated balance sheet, but are generally amortized into operating earnings over future periods, with the deferred amount recorded in accumulated other comprehensive income (loss) on the consolidated balance sheet.
-The Company believes that the assumptions utilized in recording its obligations under its plans are reasonable based on its experience, market conditions and input from its actuaries and investment advisors.
+The effects of modifications are recognized immediately on the consolidated balance sheets, but are generally amortized into operating income over future periods, with the deferred amount recorded in accumulated other comprehensive loss on the consolidated balance sheets included in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K. The Company believes that the assumptions utilized in recording its obligations under its plans are reasonable based on its experience, market conditions and input from its actuaries and investment advisors.
 When an event gives rise to both a curtailment and a settlement, the curtailment is accounted for prior to the settlement.
 The Company's measurement date to measure the defined benefit plan assets and the projected benefit obligation is December 31.
 For the purposes of calculating the expected return on plan assets, those assets are valued at fair value.

 The Company determines its assumption for the discount rate to be used for purposes of computing annual service and interest costs for each pension plan based on an index of high-quality corporate bond yields and matched-funding yield curve analysis as of that date.
-The weighted-average discount rate for the pension plans at December 31, 2012, was 3.9%, and for the postretirement benefit plans was 2.8%.
+The weighted-average discount rate used to determine benefit obligations for the pension plans at December 31, 2013, was 4.8%, and for the postretirement benefit plans was 3.6%.

 The Company employs a total return on investment approach for its pension plans whereby a diversified mix of equities and fixed income investments are used to maximize the long-term pension plan assets.
 The intent of this strategy is to outperform the growth in plan liabilities over the long run, such that plan contributions can be decreased, balanced with maintaining a lower degree of investment risk.
 Risk tolerance is established through careful consideration of plan liabilities, plan funded status, and corporate financial condition.
 Equity investments are diversified across geography and market capitalization through investments in U.S. large-capitalization stocks, U.S. small-capitalization stocks and international securities.
 Investment risk is measured and monitored on an ongoing basis through annual liability measurements, periodic asset/liability studies and quarterly investment portfolio reviews.
 The expected long-term rate of return for plan assets is based upon many factors including expected asset allocations, historical asset returns, current and expected future market conditions and risk.
-The target asset allocation is 65% equity, 35% fixed income.
-The actual asset allocation as of December 31, 2012, was approximately 64% equity, 35% debt securities and 1% other.
-The expected return on plan assets assumption at December 31, 2012 and 2011 was 6.5% for the Company's funded U.S. pension plans.
+The target asset allocation for plan assets on a weighted-average basis are 65% equity securities and 35% fixed-income.
+The actual asset allocation as of December 31, 2013, was approximately 67% equity securities and 33% debt securities.
+The expected return on plan assets assumption at December 31, 2013 and 2012 was 6.5% for the Company's funded United States pension plans.
 Certain pension plans and all postretirement benefit plans are unfunded (those plans do not hold plan assets).